tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 ### Final Thought

-Most people treat this as a quick shell hack.

-That’s a mistake.

-If you’re serious about:

-- code reviews
-- architecture
-- using LLMs effectively

-…then how you present the code matters as much as the code itself.
+While we could treat this as a quick shell hack, sometimes how you present the code matters as much as the code itself.
 This script gives you a clean, structured, reproducible, LLM-friendly way to do that.